tpturjo/Stock-Trading-Game/README.md

 - mongodb
 - prompt-sync

 Run npm install to install the dependencies.
 MongoDB should be active.
-Start the server with node app.mjs(some time it take two attempts to start)
+Start the server with node app.mjs(some time it take two attempts to start).

 ## Running Unit Tests and Test Coverage
 To run the unit tests, ensure the server is running in the background (Use two terminal).
 Then, execute the tests using the following command: